nteract/naming/README.md

 Shipping releases with style.
 Herein lies guidance for naming releases.

-For nteract/nteract (the notebook app!), we'll use:
+For nteract/nteract (the notebook app!), we'll mash together an alliterative adjective with an illustrious scientist:

 ```
 <adjective> <scientist's last name>